EasySensors/MiniRelayBox/README.md

 #define MY_OTA_FIRMWARE_FEATURE<br>#define MY_OTA_FLASH_JDECID 0x2020 | Define OTA feature.
 OTA stands for “Over The Air firmware updates”.<br> If your node does not utilize Sleep mode you can send new “firmware”<br> (compiled sketch binary) by air. **Here is the link on how to do it.** <br>For OTA we use JDEC Flash chip where the node stores<br> new firmware and once it received and controlsum (CRC) is correct<br>  it reboots and flashes your new code into the node<br> controller.
 So we define it is "erase type" as 0x2020 here.
 #define MY_SIGNING_ATSHA204 | Define if you like to use Crypto Authentication to secure your nodes<br> from intruders or interference.
 After that, you have to “personalize”<br> all the nodes, which have those, defines enabled.<br> [**How to “personalize” nodes with encryption key**](https://github.com/EasySensors/ButtonSizeNode/blob/master/SecurityPersonalizationHowTo.md)

-Connect the Node to FTDI USB adaptor, Select Pro Mini 8MHz board and burn the ButtonSizeNode.ino sketch.
+Connect the Relay to FTDI USB adaptor, Select Pro Mini 8MHz board and burn the ButtonSizeNode.ino sketch.

 **Done**